• CRA

 Before you ship, a product must come with secure default configurations (no default passwords, least privilege), protect against unauthorised access by design, ensure confidentiality and integrity of data, protect the availability of essential functions, and minimise impact on other systems.

-SME translation: don't ship with "admin/admin" credentials, don't make users disable security to get your product working, and don't let your IoT device become a botnet waiting to happen.
+In practice: don't ship with "admin/admin" credentials, don't make users disable security to get your product working, and don't let your IoT device become a botnet waiting to happen.

 2. Vulnerability handling (Annex I, Part II)